Orange Marmalade Recipe

 How to store leftovers:

-- Freeze: You could also store your extra marmalade in the freezer where it will stay good for up to one year.
+- Freeze: When I make extra jars, I store some in the freezer.
+They stay good for up to one year.

 More jams and sauces: